requireCool/tailscale-alpine/README.md

 # tailscale-alpine

-All build scripts came from alpine package repository.
+All build scripts will auto sync with alpine package repository.

-Packages are built by Github Actions, and available in 'packages' directory.
+Packages are built by Github Actions, and archives are available in 'packages' directory.

 Due to lack of signature, apks only can be installed with args --allow-untrusted